ImtiazVision/Java/Notes.md

 **Latency** : is defined as the amount of time it takes to execute an operation or generate a result.
 Latency is also known as reaction time.

 **Throughput** : is defined as the amount of time it takes to execute an operation or generate a result.
 Throughput is also known as response time.
 It is a measure of the quantity of work performed in a given length of time.
+Throughput in the context of concurrency may be thought of as the time it takes to run a program or calculation.